microsounds/akari-bbs/README.md

 ## Features
 ### No Registration
-Like a traditional Futaba-like, no accounts are required to post.
-Identity persistence is _optional_.
+Like a traditional Futaba-like messageboard system, no registration is required to participate.

-### Thread Persistence
-Each board may host up to 150 active threads at once.

-Replying to a thread bumps it to the front page.
-Old discussion and stale threads are slowly pruned off the board as new threads are made.

-A hard limit on thread bumps keeps discussion fresh and ensures high content turnover.

 ### Identity
-Users can post anonymously or with a username.
-You can also maintain a persistent identity using a tripcode.
+Users can post anonymously, or they can maintain a persistent identity with a tripcode.

 A tripcode is a static DES hash appended to your name.
 Just enter a # and a password after your name.
 > `Akari#example` becomes _Akari !KtW6XcghiY_

+Tripcodes can be considered a passive form of "user registration".

+### Aggressive Content Turnover
+Each board may host a limited number of active threads at once.

+Replying to a thread bumps it to the front page, sinking all other threads by 1.
+A hard limit on bumping ensures that long and stale threads cannot be bumped back to the front page.
+Threads at the bottom of the index are slowly pruned off the board as new threads are created.
+Pruned threads are archived for a limited time before being deleted.

+This algorithm ensures high content turnover and ensures that all discussion is ephemeral in nature.

 ### Implemented Features
 * Anonymous posting
+  * Registration-free identity persistence is available.
+* Tripcodes (DES crypt(3) a.k.a Futaba-style)
+* Chronological order threaded discussion
+* Self-contained discussion boards for different topics
+* Aggressive content turnover algorithm
 * Blockquotes and post quoting
-* Special markup in order of precedence:
-  * **[spoiler]** tags for concealing spoiler text
-  * **[code]** blocks for preserving whitespace in code snippets
+* Formatting markup for spoilers and code blocks
-    * You can nest [code] tags to highlight specific parts of your code.
-* Cooldown timer
 * UTF-8 aware input sanitation
-* Usernames
+* User flooding deterrance
-* Tripcodes (DES crypt-based a.k.a Futaba-style)
-  * Enter your password in the form "name#password" to generate a tripcode.
-  * Tripcodes are a simple way to provide persistent identity without registration.

-Server-side page response time currently clocks in at 1.0ms.
-(1/1000th of a second!)

-You can see a running instance of akari-bbs: [here!](http://akaribbs.mooo.com/)

 ### Warning
 This project is in alpha state and is not feature complete.
 Functionality may change at any time.

-Backwards-compatibility for databases created by older versions of this software are not guaranteed.

 ## Required
 * lighttpd